akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 would not be able to learn anything.
 When training, the values of the weights and the bias are adjusted slightly every iteration, in an attempt to find their optimal values.
 How this happens will be discussed later on.
+Usually before training the weight values are initialised at small random values, and the bias value is initialised at 0.

 The artificial neurons are organised in layers.
-We will have 3 artificial neurons in the first layer, a second layer with 3 artificial neurons and a final layer with 1 artificial neuron.
+We will have the input layer, 3 artificial neurons in the first hidden layer, a second hidden layer with 3 artificial neurons and a final layer with 1 artificial neuron.
-The input is a vector with 2 values: shrub height and leave size.
-Sometimes the input is counted as a separate layer, but because the input is given to the network unmodified, we will not choose to do so.
+The depth of the neural network is the number of layers.
+The first layer just represents the input data unmodified, as it is, without any weight and bias multiplication.
+Because of this a convention that we will use here is that the input layer it not counted when calculating the depth of the neural network.
+So this means that in our case the depth of the neural network is 3.

+For our final layer we know what we want as the output: either a 0 or a 1 indicating which shrub we want.
+For our hidden layers there is no direct specification of which output we want.
+The neural network will have to learn the desired output for these itself.
+The output of the hidden layers is also not directly visible.
+This is why hidden layers are called hidden layers.

 From layer to layer, every neuron is connected using weights.
-For example, this means that with 2 input values and 3 neurons in the first layer we will have (2 x 3 ) 6 weights in between.
-From the first to the second layer, we will have 9 weights (3 * 3), and from the second to the third layer we will have 3 weights (3 * 1).
+This means that with 2 input values and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
+From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
-The following is a graphical representation of our neural network right now:
+The following is a graphical representation of our neural network:

 Picture

 The following is an
 equavalent mathematical representation of the entire neural network:

 ![equation3](equation3.gif)